 Internet and Other Information Collected and How it is Used

-The Department does not collect names, home, business or e-mail addresses, telephone numbers, or account information from contacts we receive over the Internet.
+The Department does not collect names, home, business, or e-mail addresses, telephone numbers, or account information from Internet users who visit our website without asking.
+We do not ask for personal information outside of what is necessary.
+This information is collected through various means, which may include in-person, telephonically, or by mail.
 We collect this information only if it is voluntarily provided to us through e-mail, surveys, or forms.

-- The type of browser and operating system an individual used;
+2. The type of browser and operating system an individual used;

-- The date and time an individual visited our site;
+3. The date and time an individual visited our site;

-- The web pages an individual accessed at our site.
+4. The web pages an individual accessed at our site.

 Information Related to the Department's Administration/Personnel Records

 The Department will not disclose personnel, medical, or similar files where disclosure would constitute an unwarranted invasion of personal privacy, unless there is express written permission from the individual to whom the information pertains.
-The Department is also prohibited from disclosing home addresses and home telephone numbers of its employees unless the request falls under the exceptions enumerated in Government Code section 6254.3 et seq. allowing disclosure.
-Pursuant to Government Code section 6254.3(b), upon written request by an employee, the Department will not disclose the employee's home address or home telephone number to an employee organization organized pursuant to regulations and decisions of the Public Employment Relations Board and the Department will remove the employee's home address and home telephone number from any mailing list maintained by the Department, unless the list is used exclusively by the Department to contact the employee.
+The Department is also prohibited from disclosing home addresses and home telephone numbers of its employees unless the request falls under the exceptions enumerated in Government Code section 7928.300 et seq. allowing disclosure.
+Pursuant to Government Code section 7928.300(c), upon written request by an employee, the Department will not disclose the employee's home address or home telephone number to an employee organization organized pursuant to regulations and decisions of the Public Employment Relations Board and the Department will remove the employee's home address and home telephone number from any mailing list maintained by the Department, unless the list is used exclusively by the Department to contact the employee.

 Public Disclosure and Personal Information

-In accordance with the Public Records Act, Government Code section 6253(a), some information collected by the Department is considered public information and may be subject to inspection.
-Government Code section 6254 et seq. enumerates the exemptions to this public disclosure obligation.
+In accordance with the Public Records Act, Government Code section 7922.525(a), some information collected by the Department is considered public information and may be subject to inspection.
+Government Code section 7922.000 et seq. enumerates the exemptions to this public disclosure obligation.
 One such exemption is personal information where disclosure of which would constitute an unwarranted invasion of privacy.
 Another exemption includes records where the disclosure of which is exempted or prohibited pursuant to federal or state law, including, but not limited to provisions of the Evidence Code relating to privilege.

-If personal information is requested or volunteered, the California Information Practices Act of 1977, Government Code section 11015.5, and the Federal Privacy Act of 1974 may protect it.
-However, this information may constitute a public record once an individual provides it, and may be subject to public inspections and copying if not protected by federal or state law.
+If personal information is requested or volunteered, the Information Practices Act of 1977, Government Code section 11015.5, and the Federal Privacy Act of 1974 may protect it.
+However, this information may constitute a public record once an individual provides it and may be subject to public inspections and copying if not protected by federal or state law.

 "Electronically collected personal information" is information that identifies or describes an individual user and includes an individual's name, social security number, physical description, home address, home telephone number, education, financial matters, medical or employment history, password, electronic mail address, and information that reveals any network location or identity.
-Electronically collected personal information excludes any information manually submitted and also excludes information on or relating to individuals who communicate electronically while serving in a business capacity, including, but not limited to, business owners, officers, or principals of that business.
+Electronically collected personal information excludes any information manually submitted and excludes information on or relating to individuals who communicate electronically while serving in a business capacity, including, but not limited to, business owners, officers, or principals of that business.

 The Department may also withhold information where the public interest served by not disclosing the record clearly outweighs the public interest served by disclosure of the record.